American Star (film)

 American Star is a 2024 British thriller film directed by Gonzalo López-Gallego, written by Nacho Faerna, and produced by Ian McShane and Michael Elliott.
 The film stars McShane, Thomas Kretschmann, Nora Arnezeder, Adam Nagaitis, Fanny Ardant, and Oscar Coleman.

-American Star was released in theaters and also digitally on 26 January 2024 in the United States by IFC Films, and in the United Kingdom on 23 February 2024 by Vertigo Releasing.
+American Star was released in theatres and also digitally on 26 January 2024 in the United States by IFC Films, and in the United Kingdom on 23 February 2024 by Vertigo Releasing.

 Plot

 Wilson, an aging hitman who grows tired of his violent life, heads to Fuerteventura for a job.
 His target's absence leads him to a tranquil vacation, where he befriends Gloria, a bartender, and forms unexpected connections with the island's residents.
 As Wilson lets his guard down, the inevitable return to his profession disrupts the peaceful interlude.

 Production

 The film was produced by both Ian McShane and Michael Elliott.
 It is a production by UK outfits Tamariska and Emu Films in association with Madrid-based Aquí y Allí Films and Cayuga Ficción.

 Principal photography took place on the Canary Islands.

 On 12 December 2023, the trailer for American Star was released by IFC Films.